yogeshsain/credit-card-service/README.md

 # credit-card-service
-A spring boot service for Add a credit card with valid credit card number.
+A spring boot service to Add a credit card with valid card number.
 The credit card number will be validated using Luhn 10 Algorithm.